mit-cml/yrtoolkit/yr/tutorials/HistoricalAdvisor.md

 # Expand Your App

-## Further Explorations

-* Add at least one more character (for example, Michelle Obama) to your Spinner list and their image to your Media.
-Then, test that your app works with the new character.
+* Add at least one more character (for example, Michelle Obama) to your <strong>Spinner</strong> list and their image to your Media files.
+Then, test that your app works with the new character(s).
+* Create an app that groups many historical characters by category using multiple screens, such as <em>Ancient Philosophers, Spiritual Teachers, Politicians, Scientists, Literary Figures,</em> etc.
-* Try to break down your app so that the GenAI hallucinates.
+* Try to break down your app so that the GenAI <a href="https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)" target="_blank"><em>hallucinates</em></a>.
 Have it say things that your historical character is unlikely to say.
 Explore the limits of your app.
 * As technology improves, it will be possible to have an animated 3D avatar of the characters you select and have them speak in the voice of these characters (especially for those living after the 20th Century when voice recordings are available).
 Explore whether these advancements are available now.
 Imagine how your app could incorporate such features.
-* Create an app that groups many historical characters by category using multiple screens, such as Ancient Philosophers, Spiritual Teachers, Politicians, Scientists, or Literary Figures.
 * Add your amazing ideas here.